leocjj/NN_ML_AI_bases_for_devs/README.md

 ## Tasks

+Based on the Holberton School Machine Learning curriculum, in this repository you will find the following tasks:

 1. **Perceptron - One neuron Neural Network (NN)**
 2. **One layer NN - binary classification**
 3. **Multi layer NN (deep neural network) - binary classificator**